Micro services

 Future of Microservice:

 microservice becomes the preferred style of developers in future, it’s clearly a potent idea that offers serious benefits for designing and implementing enterprise applications.
 Many developers and organizations, without ever using the name or even labeling their practice as SOA, have been using an approach toward leveraging APIs that could be classified as microservices.
 We’ve seen a number of existing technologies try to address parts of the segmentation and communication problems that microservices aim to resolve.
 SOAP does well at describing the operations available on a given endpoint and where to discover it via WSDLs.
 UDDI is theoretically a good step toward advertising what a service can do and where it can be found.
-But these technologies have been compromised by a relatively complex implementation, and tend not to be adopted in newer PROJECTSs.
+But these technologies have been compromised by a relatively complex implementation, and tend not to be adopted in newer PROJECTS.

 How Microservices Works?